andreab1997/andreab1997.github.io/_publications/master_thesis.md

 </object>

-Or you can download the slides [here](https://andreab1997.github.io/files/Master_Thesis.pdf)
+Or you can download the pdf [here](https://andreab1997.github.io/files/Master_Thesis.pdf)